 c.
 Following mandatory consultation with the CDO, the supervisor or administrator will base corrective action on a full review of the circumstances.

 d.
-If the supervisor finds harassment or discrimination, a warning or other appropriate action directed toward the respondent may be taken or the respondentís admission of guilt or promise not to commit such a violation again may also suffice as resolution.
+If the supervisor finds discrimination, a warning or other appropriate action directed toward the respondent may be taken or the respondent’s admission of guilt or promise not to commit such a violation again may also suffice as resolution.

 e.
-The supervisor is responsible for notifying the CDO and the parties involved verbally or in writing of the efforts at informal resolution of a harassment or discrimination report.
+The supervisor is responsible for notifying the CDO and the parties involved, in writing, of the efforts at informal resolution of a discrimination report.

-05.04† If the person claiming discrimination or harassment is dissatisfied with the informal resolution or if the 30 work day timeframe has lapsed without resolution, he or she may file a formal harassment or discrimination complaint in writing with the CDO within 90 work days of the alleged incident† (see Section 06).
+05.04 If the person claiming discrimination is dissatisfied with the informal resolution or if the 30-calendar day timeframe has lapsed without resolution, he or she may file a formal discrimination complaint in writing with the CDO as soon as possible following the alleged incident (see Section 06.).

-06.†††††† PROCEDURES FOR FORMALLY INVESTIGATING REPORTS OF HARASSMENT OR DISCRIMINATION
+06. PROCEDURES FOR FORMALLY INVESTIGATING REPORTS OF DISCRIMINATION

-06.01† A person who wishes to file a formal complaint of discrimination or harassment must notify the CDO by mail, e-mail or facsimile.† Complainants may mail or send by facsimile a signed letter or use the Formal Complaint Form (see Attachment I) within 90 work days of the date of the alleged incident.
+06.01 A person who wishes to file a formal complaint of discrimination must notify the CDO by mail, phone, or e-mail.
+Complainants may include a signed letter or use the Formal Complaint Form (see Attachment I) as soon as possible following the alleged incident.
 In the correspondence, please include:

-a.
-The complainantís name, address, and if possible, a telephone number where the CDO may reach the complainant during business hours;
+a. the complainant’s name, address, and, if possible, a telephone number where the CDO may reach the complainant during business hours;

-c.
-A description of the alleged discriminatory act or acts in sufficient detail to enable the CDO to understand what occurred, when it occurred, and the basis for the alleged discrimination (race, color, national origin, sex, religion, age, disability, veteransí status or sexual orientation).
+c. a description of the alleged discriminatory act or acts in sufficient detail to enable the CDO to understand what occurred, when it occurred, and the basis for the alleged discrimination (race, color, national origin, sex, religion, age, disability, veterans’ status, sexual orientation, gender identity or expression).

-Email: Complainants may file a complaint using the following e-mail address: email@example.com.
-Use the same procedures as above.
+Email – Complainants may file a complaint using the following e-mail address: email@example.com.
+Use the same procedures as above with electronic signature.

 The CDO will keep the information confidential to the extent permitted by law.